Roller skiing: History

-The first roller skis were built in the mid-1930s in Italy and North Europe.
+The first roller skis were built in the mid-1930s in Italy and Northern Europe.
 In the early 1950s, when cross-country skiing started to evolve to a serious competition sport, the necessity for good summer training grew.
 Starting in the 1950s people experimented with skis on wheels.
 In the 1970s, something of a standard emerged and the first races took place.
 At this time all roller skis had one wheel in front and two wheels at the back.
 The metal frame was between 70 and 100 centimetres (2'4" and 3'4") long.

 Athletes felt they could start to engage themselves in competitions.
 In 1976, Giustino Del Vecchio, an air pilot, established a record in Monza by doing 240.5 km in 24 hours on the roller skis he had designed, using material and technologies from the aircraft industry; narrow solid wheels with hard tread, reverse lock-up ball bearings to enable a forward push off the inactive ski.

 In the beginning, the skis were developed with one wheel in front and two wheels behind.
 The introduction of skating (free technique) in cross-country skiing changed athletes' training needs, which consequently impacted the design of roller skis.
 New roller skis with two wheels instead of three and much lighter materials could be used both for the classic style and skating.